The Truth About Omega 3 Supplements: What Works in 2025

 Omega 3: What it is and why it matters

 It is an essential fatty acid.
-Our bodies require it to function but can’t produce it, so we need to get it from food or supplements.
-It plays a vital role in every cell of your body and is a cornerstone of optimal health.
+Our bodies need it to operate yet we cannot make it in our food or supplements.
+It is important to all of your body cells and is a foundation of good health.

 omega 3